easydns/chapps/README.md

 minor:

-  - add database initialization / migration to CLI
   - SDA (and other) Redis keys will have tunable expiry times
   - Look into specifying log facility and level in the config file

 major:

-  - Switch adapter layer to one based on SQLAlchemy
   - Possibly support multiple enforcement intervals
   - It seems inevitable that other features will also be added.
 There is some skeletal code in the repo for building email content